ahoyt41/resume/README.md

 # Resume Generator

 The source code for generating my resume.
+The source text for the resume can be found in (./resume.md.tpl).
+This file is rendered into a markdown file using jinja.
+The resulting markdown file is then converted into a PDF file using pandoc.

 ## Setup